Dando18/slurm-dashboard/README.md

 is 300 seconds.
 This can be changed to the users preference or auto-refresh can be turned off entirely by setting it to `null`.

 If you still want to see live job times, you can set `job-dashboard.extrapolationInterval`, which will extrapolate the current job time based on the last available value from the workload manager.
 This will make the UI more informative, but has the danger of coming out of sync with the real job times and/or not capturing job completion and failure.
 However, these will be updated the next time the jobs are refreshed from the queue.
 Due to these reasons extrapolation is turned off by default.
+An example of what these look like are shown below.

 ![Time Extrapolation Example Gif](images/time-extrapolate-example.gif)